-What bloggers need to know about how Google search works
+What content creators need to know about how Google algorithm works

 This means that Google strives to provide the value to its users by displaying the most relevant and reputable content on top of its search results.